Reviewed by: Roshni Koli, MD, and Jeffrey Shahidullah, PhD

 To learn more about UT Health Austin Pediatric Psychiatry at Dell Children’s, visit here.
 To make an appointment with UT Health Austin Pediatric Psychiatry at Dell Children’s, call 1-512-324-0029 or email firstname.lastname@example.org.

-If your child is showing symptoms of distress or mental illness, please call our 24/7 acute crisis line at 1-512-324-0029 to speak with a licensed counselor, who is qualified to understand your current situation and direct you to the appropriate services.
+If your child is showing symptoms of distress or mental illness, please call our 24/7 assessment line at 1-512-324-0029 to speak with a licensed social worker, who is qualified to understand your current situation and direct you to the appropriate services.